dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 **_Happy job hunting!_**

+## Why cybersecurity?

+This is the first question you should ask yourself, and potential employers will likely ask also.

+***What motivates you?
+What do you like?
+What are your strengths?***

+For me, the answer is obvious.
+I'm tired of my data getting breached.
+It's been normalised and it feels like there is no recourse for us as individuals.
+So making a positive contribution where I can is important to me.

+Additionally, I love puzzles and to analyse data; delving deep, looking for insights and solving problems.
+The feeling when I find something new and create solutions is amazing!
+The bonus is, I'm good at it, and it's super easy to enjoy something you're good at!

+Finally, there's always something new to learn.
+There are always new technologies, attacks and challenges that come them!

 ## Figure out what you want to do

 There are many different types of roles in cybersecurity, with so much to learn about each.
 At first, I had no idea what I wanted to do, and was learning everything I could.
 There are only so many hours in the day; you can't learn it all and also learn it well.